BartoszLewosz/bartoszlewosz.github.io/README.md

 ### What's behind?

-To create this website I used:
+To create this website I used *gulp-starter-pack*:

-- HTML & CSS
+- HTML & CSS with scss
 - JavaScript
 - GIT
 - gulp